gabrielwoon/Personal-Projects/README.md

 # Personal-Article
-Article: Investing In A Sustained Inflationary Environment
+Article: Investing in a Sustained Inflationary Environment